dmorse/pscfpp/README.md

 spherical geometries, as indicated by the subdirectory names.
 One or more example is given for each geometry.

-Subdirectory examples/pc contains examples contains examples the CPU based pscf_pc programs.
-Top level subdirectories contain solutions for a particular type of physical system.
+Subdirectory examples/pc contains examples for the pscf_pc CPU program.
+Top level subdirectories of examples/pc contain solutions for a particular type of physical system.
 For example, the directory examples/pc/diblock contains examples for a diblock copolymer melt.
 Subdirectories of examples/pc/diblock contain examples for lamellar, hexagonal, and BCC structures, among others.

-Subdirectory examples/pg contains examples for the pscf_pg programs for periodic structures.
+Subdirectory examples/pg contains examples for the pscf_pg program for periodic structures.
 Subdirectories are organized in a manner similar to that used for the examples/pc directory tree.